jellow-aac/Jellow-Communicator/CONTRIBUTING.md

 # Contributing to Jellow Communicator

-Welome to Jellow family and **thank you** for helping with Jellow Communicator
+Welcome to Jellow family and **thank you** for helping with Jellow Communicator

 This contributing guide is specifically about contributing to the Jellow Communicator app.
 Their are many ways you can contribute to Jellow.